Encore Azaleas are some of the most popular landscape plants on the market today! However, with so many varieties, where do you begin?

 The Encore Ruby is noted for its compact growth, and it rarely requires trimming.
 For this reason, it’s best used in mixed garden beds, low borders, mass plantings, and in front of larger shrubs.

-The most plentiful and most diverse color group for Encore Azaleas is, without a doubt, pink.
+The most plentiful and diverse color group for Encore Azaleas is, without a doubt, pink.
 They come in every shape and size, and we’re going to go through every single one!

 The Autumn Carnation is one of the larger varieties, at 4.5 feet high and 4 feet wide.
 Its blooms are medium sized, with a semi-double form.
 The petals themselves are small to medium sized, but quite plentiful.
 They feature a brilliant, soft pink hue with a few splashes of hot pink flecks in the throat.
 Furthermore, this variety is one of the most fertile bloomers around.
 Season after season produces impressive bloom displays when planted in favorable conditions.